 General Landing Info: Pilots should be aware of other Hang Glider pilots or Paraglider pilots doing landing approaches at the same time.
 With this awareness try no to get in their approach pattern.
 The key to this is to fly predictably and have awareness of the other gliders approaching the LZ.
 If a glider is just above you, you can speed up your descent by using Big Ears to increase the vertical separation.
 If you are above another glider making an approach, you can fly Minimum Sink speed to help the separation.
 Less issues with high tress and it is much bigger, stretching from North to South.
 Because of the lower trees, a standard figure 8 approach will work for almost all directions of wind.

 For paragliding reaching LZ2 should not be too difficult if you are 300+ ft above the ridge.
 You might be able to reach it from lower than this, but it is nice to have some extra altitude.
-LZ 1 is becomes a primary if you get low.
+LZ 1 becomes the primary if you get low.
 After taking off, if you are not getting up and are near launch and getting more than 200′ below launch, reaching the LZ can begin to get difficult.
 If you are north of launch and have descended or are near launch level, it is prudent to move back toward launch and have the plan that if you get lower than 200′ below launch to head out for the LZ.

 The tradition in the past was for LZ1 to be the primary for PG pilots.
 LZ2 has always been the primary for HG pilots as it is easily reachable, is much larger and does not have the tall trees at the perimeter that LZ 1 has.
 I decided to change my primary plan to have all students land at LZ 2 on the last mountain trip I did in July of 2012.
 I suggested to all of the students to try to head for the LZ at 300 or more over launch and that they should all make it with plenty of altitude for LZ 2.
 About 6 or 7 graduates and students all made it to LZ 2 and had great landings.
 As a result of this experience, I now use LZ 2 as a primary, but brief all pilots on landing approaches into LZ 1 should they not have enough altitude to safely reach LZ2.
 As you fly past LZ 1 on the way to LZ 2, it is easy to see if you have enough height to clear the little hill that separates the two LZs.
 If you are gliding toward LZ 2 and cannot clear this ridge easily, simply do a U turn back to LZ 1 and use it as a backup.